JiashuLiang/GPUChem/README.md

 # GPUChem
 A Quantum Chemistry package to run on GPU

-To compile on NERSC, first install armadillo and then download the package
+To compile on NERSC, first install armadillo (remeber to add to PATH) and then download the package
 ```
 git clone git@github.com:JiashuLiang/GPUChem.git
 ```